kierate/vagrant-port-forwarding-info/README.md

   end
 ```

-Bear in mind that with this approach you won't have access to any config specific to an individual Vagrant box (without some exter steps e.g. passing in `#{File.dirname(__FILE__)}` as a parameter to `get-ports.sh`), and also this makes your Vagrant file less portable.
+Bear in mind that with this approach you won't have access to any config specific to an individual Vagrant box (without some extra steps e.g. passing in `#{File.dirname(__FILE__)}` as a parameter to `get-ports.sh`), and also this makes your Vagrant file less portable.